tfgg/yournextmep/_candidates/eu2014/bnp/marlene-guest.md

 person: marlene-guest
 region: yorkshire-and-the-humber
 party: bnp
-title: Yorkshire and the Humber - British National Party - Marlene Guest
+title: Marlene Guest is running for MEP in Yorkshire and the Humber for the British National Party
 incumbent: false
 ---